Brady Skjei: New York Rangers

 Skjei signed a contract with the New York Rangers on April 1, 2015.
-He reported to the Hartford Wolf Pack of the AHL as an Amateur Tryout to finish the 2014–15 season.
+He reported to the Hartford Wolf Pack of the AHL on an amateur tryout to finish the 2014–15 season.

 Skjei scored his first professional goal (and point) in a Calder Cup playoff game against the Providence Bruins on April 26, 2015.

 He was promoted to the Rangers from Hartford on December 15, 2015 after recording 2 goals and 9 assists in 27 games for the Wolf Pack to start the 2015–16 season.
 Injuries to various New York Rangers' defenseman increased Skjei's ice time, but he failed to score any points in the 7 regular season games he played for the team.
 In the playoffs, Skjei recorded two assists as the Rangers were eliminated in the first round in 5 games by the Pittsburgh Penguins.
 On December 11, 2016 Skjei scored his first NHL goal against the New Jersey Devils.
 On April 16, 2017 he scored his first career playoff goal against the Montreal Canadiens.
-On April 29, 2017, Skjei had his first multiple goal game, when he scored two goals against the Ottawa Senators in the 2017 Stanley Cup playoffs.
+On April 29, 2017, Skjei had his first multiple-goal game, when he scored two goals against the Ottawa Senators in the 2017 Stanley Cup playoffs.
+However, he and teammate Brendan Smith were benched during the final 2 minutes of regulation in place of Nick Holden and Marc Staal as the Rangers would go on to lose the game in overtime despite leading 5-3.
 On June 21, 2017, Skjei was named to the NHL's 2017 All-Rookie team.

 Returning for his sophomore 2017–18 season, the Rangers struggled as a team, announcing a team rebuild in February.
 Skjei would see his points total dip to 25, but also a significant increase in ice time following the trade of team captain Ryan McDonagh.
 After his second season, Skjei signed a six-year deal with the Rangers on July 28, 2018.